stevenknox/CoreBDD/Readme.md

          }
     }
 ```
-Once we have created our base Feature, we have several different flavours for writing tests, first we can generate a senario-per-class with a method for each Given/When/Then step.
+Once we have created our base Feature, we have several different flavours for writing tests, first we can generate a scenario-per-class with a method for each Given/When/Then step.
 To do this simply inherit from the new Feature class, decorate with a Scenario attribute and provide Given, When, Then methods that will execute in order

   ``` csharp
     [Scenario("Add two numbers")]